The Festival of Lights

 Today Hanukkah is celebrated as a triumph of light over darkness, spirituality over materialism and, most importantly, the weak over the strong.
 The name derives from the Hebrew word meaning “to dedicate” — and the holiday is also known as the “festival of rededication.”

 It is traditional to eat fried foods like latkes (potato pancakes) and sufganiyot (jelly-filled donuts) and spin the dreidel (a top-like toy).
-These activities are reminiscent of the miracle of the oil and the opposition to the Seleucids.
+Reminiscent of the miracle of the oil and the opposition of the Romans.

 On the first night of Hanukkah, a single flame is lit, on the second night, a second flame . . . and so on, until the eighth day, there are eight flames in honor of that long ago miracle in the Holy Temple.